myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-29T02:08:10.469Z
 >
 > Age yourself with a movie you saw in the theater as a kid

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-29T01:04:46.909Z
->
-> There are many Flutter devs (check @redsolver.dev @deck.blue) in Bluesky, you can learn a lot from them too! 🤝

----

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-29T00:57:23.096Z
->
-> It's worth a try! #Flutter is similar to React Native, but imo Flutter provides a better development experience for devs

-Not only is Flutter itself attractive, but the #Dart language, which is 100% null-safe and strictly type evaluated, is very powerful!

----
 <!-- MY-BSKY_TIMELINE:END -->